 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Bishop Cornish CEVA Primary SChool e-safety/online policy.
+We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Bishop Cornish CEVA Primary School e-safety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school Mrs S C Green (Headteacher and DSL) with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the Bishop Cornish CEVA Primary School with any concerns.